 Global Aviation Management Course

-This advanced, graduate-level course covers matters of logistics for transporting goods worldwide by airplane.
+This advanced, graduate-level course covers logistics for transporting goods worldwide by airplane.
 Students examine a wide variety of topics as they relate to this matter, including air control, marketing and costs.
 They discuss factors that influence the cost of trading certain items, such as their value and the markets that desire them.